Hargeek/gin-auto-redoc/README.md

 ## Configuration

-You can set custom configuration by calling SetConfig before registering the middleware
+By default, the Swagger Documentation is available at /api/v1/swagger and Redoc documentation is available at /api/v1/doc.
+To customize these paths, call SetConfig with your desired configuration before registering the middleware.

 ```go
 ginautodoc.SetConfig(ginautodoc.Config{